dwyl/HLS-demo/README.md

 #### The "file watcher" module

 It essentially uses `FileSystem`.
-We declare which folder we want ot monitor, and the detected changes emit an event that we exploit to send to the caller process (the WebSocketHandler) a message.
+We declare which folder we want to monitor.
+Whenever a change in the file system occurs in this folder, an event is emitted.
+We exploit it to send to the caller process (the WebSocketHandler) a message.
-We monitor the creation of the "playlist.m3u8" file.
+More precisely, we monitor the creation of the "playlist.m3u8" file.

 ```mermaid
 graph LR